-As of 31 March 2017, according to data provided by the Borsa İstanbul, İş Yatırım had the following market shares in organised exchange transactions: 7.9% in Borsa İstanbul equity transactions, 2.8% in the "Outright Purchases and Sales" market of the "Bills & Bonds" market among brokerage houses and 15.4% in the stock futures market of the VIOP.
-According to data provided by the Borsa İstanbul, İş Yatırım was the second largest licensed brokerage firm in Turkey in terms of equity trading volume as of 31 March 2017. İş Yatırım was one of the founding partners of the VIOP, which commenced its operations in February 2005, and as of 31 March 2017 it continued to be one of the leading brokerage firms in terms of trading volume realised since the foundation of the market according to Borsa İstanbul data. İş Yatırım's consolidated net sales and net profit figures for March 2017 were TL 13.4 billion and TL 27.2 million, respectively, while its consolidated assets and equity amounted to TL 6.5 billion and TL 841 million, respectively.
-In addition, as of 31 December 2016, İş Yatırım was the largest licensed brokerage firm in Turkey in terms of its paid-in capital, which was TL 355 million (source: Union of Turkish Brokerage Firms).
-In August 2016, Fitch Ratings Ltd. confirmed İş Yatırım's national long-term rating as "AA+."
+As of 31 December 2018, according to data provided by the Borsa İstanbul, İş Yatırım had the following market shares in organised exchange transactions: 7.8% in Borsa İstanbul equity transactions, 2.6% in the "Outright Purchases and Sales" market of the "Bills & Bonds" market among brokerage houses and 12.2% in the stock futures market of the VIOP.
+According to data provided by the Borsa İstanbul, İş Yatırım was the second largest licensed brokerage firm in Turkey in terms of equity trading volume as of 31 December 2018. İş Yatırım was one of the founding partners of the VIOP, which commenced its operations in February 2005, and as of 31 December 2018 it continued to be one of the leading brokerage firms in terms of trading volume realised since the foundation of the market according to Borsa İstanbul data. İş Yatırım's consolidated net sales and net profit figures for 2018 were TL 45 billion and TL 234,3 million, respectively, while its consolidated assets and equity amounted to TL 6.4 billion and TL 1,085 million, respectively.
+In addition, as of 31 December 2018, İş Yatırım was the largest licensed brokerage firm in Turkey in terms of its paid-in capital, which was TL 355 million (source: Union of Turkish Brokerage Firms).
+In July 2017, Fitch Ratings Ltd. confirmed İş Yatırım's national long-term rating as "AA+."

 Banking.
-Headquartered in Germany, İşbank AG was founded in 1992 as a wholly-owned subsidiary of the Bank. İşbank AG serves in key trading and financial markets with its European network (as of the date of this Base Prospectus) of 12 branches in Germany and one branch in each of The Netherlands, France, Switzerland and Bulgaria.
+Headquartered in Germany, İşbank AG was founded in 1992 as a wholly-owned subsidiary of the Bank. İşbank AG serves in key trading and financial markets with its European network (as of the date of this Base Prospectus) of ten branches in Germany and one branch in The Netherlands.
 One of İşbank AG's main priorities is the promotion of close commercial and business ties between Europe and Turkey.
-As of 31 March 2017, total assets and equity figures for İşbank AG were €1,511 million and €126 million, respectively.
+As of 31 December 2018, preliminary total assets and equity figures for İşbank AG were €1,791 million and €194 million, respectively.

 As a way of expanding its banking activities in the region, on 27 April 2011 the Bank purchased 100% of the shares of Closed Joint Stock Company Bank Sofia operating in Russia after approval by the BRSA, the Federal Antimonopoly Service of Russia and the Russian Central Bank.
 The name of the bank was changed to Closed Joint Stock Company İşbank in October 2011 and (due to amendments in the applicable law) to JSC İşbank in September 2015.
-Headquartered in Moscow, the bank (as of the date of this Base Prospectus) has one branch and two affiliate branches in Moscow, St. Petersburg and Kazan.
-As of 31 March 2017, the bank had over 138 employees and its total assets and equity amounted to 13,406 million Russian Rubles and 3,989 million Russian Rubles, respectively according to the bank's financials for the three month period ended 31 March 2017.
+Headquartered in Moscow, the bank (as of the date of this Base Prospectus) has three branches in Moscow, St. Petersburg and Kazan.
+As of 31 December 2018, the bank had 127 employees and its preliminary total assets and equity amounted to 15,061 million Russian Rubles and 4,106 million Russian Rubles, respectively according to the bank's financials for 2018.
 The primary aim of the bank is to enhance and develop its corporate and commercial relationships with Turkish companies operating in Russia and with its Russian customers.

 The Bank's Georgian entity, operating through branches in Batumi and Tbilisi, began to operate under the umbrella of "JSC Isbank Georgia" as of 3 August 2015.
 JSC Isbank Georgia's capital is (as of the date of this Base Prospectus) fully owned by the Bank.
-The bank's total assets and equity amounted to 312 million Georgian Laris and 31 million Georgian Laris, respectively, according to the bank's financials for the three month period ended 31 March 2017.
+The bank's total assets and equity amounted to 260 million Georgian Laris and 75 million Georgian Laris, respectively, according to the bank's financials for 2018.